getdzypher/galilel-bot/README.md

 independent from the wallet and changes doesn't require wallet daemon restart.
 It supports testing of announcements through local console as well as logging of notifications to a custom logfile.
 It supports multiple coin daemons from different cryptocurrencies as it uses generic RPC commands.
+Lastly it supports standard and multisig address monitoring.

 # Installation